 “Only use safe hotel parking.
 Fill up from petrol stations where the gas is less likely to have been watered down.”
-According to Iain Stewart, 2009 Lonely Planet co-author who had the gas tank emptied overnight and they even put water in.
-Our advice is never fill up your bike(s) when you end the day, only fill up in the morning when you start the ride.
+According to Iain Stewart, 2009 Lonely Planet co-author who had the gas tank emptied overnight and even had water filled in.
+Our advice is never to fill up your bike(s) when you end the day, only fill up in the morning when you start the ride.

 Bike Service & Repairs

 Most of the mechanics on the roads are honest but some are very dishonest.
 Keep an eye on what they are doing.
-Poor quality or generic Chinese parts are plentiful and they can change parts any time.
-One of our clients had the original CDI unit changed, then the replaced CDI exploded as it’s not the right type and finally they painted the original one to make it look “new” and installed back on the bike.
-Other Chinese parts they can change are usually the wheels, shocks, plastic parts, seat, carburettor, brakes etc. and if time allows even the inside of the engine!
+Poor quality or generic Chinese parts are plentiful and they can change parts anytime.
+One of our clients had the original CDI unit changed, then the replaced CDI exploded as it’s not the right type and finally they painted the original one to make it look “new” and installed it back on the bike.
+Other Chinese parts they can change are usually the wheels, shocks, plastic parts, seat, carburettor, brakes, etc., and if time allows even the inside of the engine!